ry-edwards/BabelPlugins/README.md

 babel.exe app.exe --plugin UnreadableNames.dll [--argument namelength=value] [--argument prefixlength=value] [--argument alphabet=string]
 ```

-The resulting names, are quite difficult to interpret because thya are all similar to each other.
+The resulting names, are quite difficult to interpret because they are all similar to each other.
 Example:

 ```